anamitra-tech/ML-Projects/3D MNIST/README.md

 * **Epochs:** Ran experiments with **50, 100, and 150 epochs** in combination with Early Stopping to determine ideal training duration.

-* **Architecture Variations:** **Systematically compared different filter configurations** (16-32-64 vs. 64-128-256) and Dense layer sizes (128 vs. 256 units) under identical hyperparameter settings[cite: 6].
+* **Architecture Variations:** **Systematically compared different filter configurations** (16-32-64 vs. 64-128-256) and Dense layer sizes (128 vs. 256 units) under identical hyperparameter settings.

 ### **Iterative Evaluation:**

 * **After each hyperparameter adjustment, validation accuracy and loss were recorded** to isolate the effect of individual changes.

-* **Performance metrics, confusion matrices, and loss curves were generated at every tuning stage** to ensure each modification contributed positively to the final model[cite: 1, 4, 6].
+* **Performance metrics, confusion matrices, and loss curves were generated at every tuning stage** to ensure each modification contributed positively to the final model.

 ---